Shrutibharati21/Shredder-System/README.md

 Both Raspberry Pi and Arduino have their strengths and are capable of interfacing with external devices.
 3. Connect the hardware: Connect the chosen microcontroller to the shredder machine using the appropriate interface.
-This could involve wiring the microcontroller’s GPIO pins to the shredder’s control inputs or using additional modules, such as relays or motor drivers, if necessary.
+This could involve wiring the microcontroller’s GPIO pins to the shredder’s control inputs or using additional modules, such as relays or motor drivers, if necessary.
-4. Implement the hand detection software: Develop or adapt your hand detection software to run on the selected microcontroller.
+4. Implement the hand detection software: Develop or adapt your hand detection software to run on the selected microcontroller.
 For Raspberry Pi, you can use programming languages like Python or C/C++, while Arduino uses its own simplified programming language.
 5. Interface the hand detection software with the shredder: Write the code